hashicorp/terraform-provider-azurerm/website/docs/r/api_management_identity_provider_google.html.markdown

 The following arguments are supported:

-* `api_management_name` - (Required) The Name of the API Management Service where this Google Identity Provider should be created.
+* `api_management_id` - (Required) The ID of the API Management Service where this Google Identity Provider should be created.
 Changing this forces a new resource to be created.

+* `api_management_name` - (Optional, Deprecated) The Name of the API Management Service where this Google Identity Provider should be created.
+This property is deprecated and will be removed in version 3.0 of the provider.
+Use the `api_management_id` property instead.
+Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The Name of the Resource Group where the API Management Service exists.
+* `resource_group_name` - (Optional, Deprecated) The Name of the Resource Group where the API Management Service exists.
+This property is deprecated and will be removed in version 3.0 of the provider.
+Use the `api_management_id` property instead.
 Changing this forces a new resource to be created.

 * `client_id` - (Required) Client Id for Google Sign-in.